JaniceBgithub/PyBer_Analysis/README.md

 ## Recommendations

 1. Driver count and portion of rides from rural regions are extremely low.
 The rural region tends to have higher-value rides.
-Therfore PyBer may want to market more to the rural areas and increase drivers and riders.
+Therefore PyBer may want to market more to the rural areas and increase drivers and riders.

 2. There may be too many drivers in the urban area - they make up 87% of drivers but 63% of fares.
 PyBer may want to limit drivers in some urban cities so that the existing drivers can make more money.